On fractional smoothness and $L_p$-approximation on the Gaussian space: The Riemann--Liouville operator DY,theta

-Riemann-Liouville type operators are typically used to describe fractional re\-gu\-larity.
-We use these operators to replace the Besov regularity defined by real interpolation when we consider the approximation by adapted time-nets in Theorem \ref{thm:L_p-adapted_time_nets} below.
-The operator, introduced in the following Definition \ref{definiton:D_beta}, was also used in a slightly modified form in \cite{Gei22}, where the weak convergence of the error processes was considered.
+Riemann--Liouville type operators are typically used to describe fractional re\-gu\-larity.
+We use these operators to replace the Besov regularity defined by real interpolation when we consider the approximation along adapted time-nets in Theorem \ref {thmLp-adaptedtimenets} below.
+The operator, introduced in the following Definition~\ref{definitonDbeta}, was also used in a slightly modified form in~\cite{Gei22}, where the weak convergence of the error processes was considered.

-\begin{definition} For $g(Y_1)\in L_2$, $0<\theta \le 1$ and $0\le t\le 1$, we let
+\begin{definition} For $g(Y_1)\in L_2$, $0<\theta\le1$ and $0\le t\le1$, we let